jeremysb1/keiko-corp/README.md

 ## actions taken

-1. Eliminated render-blocking resources.
-I moved the script tags from the head section to the bottom of the body section in the index.html file.
+1. I moved the script tags from the head section to the bottom of the body section in the index.html file.
-2.
+2. I evaluated which files were not minimized, and which ones could be eliminated.
+3.